Guidelines for Writing a Personal Statement

 - Consider addressing the topic of “why law school”.
 Many admission officials will be looking for evidence that you are making an informed decision to enroll in law school—or at least that a JD degree fits into well thought-out plans.
 While this aspect does not have to be the bulk of your essay, you should consider discussing this issue.

 - "Show, don't tell."
-Do not merely state: "I'm highly motivated" or "I will work hard to succeed in law school!"
+In other words, do not merely state: "I'm highly motivated" or "I will work hard to succeed in law school!"
 Anyone can make such statements.
 Instead, include examples of actual incidents or vignettes from your life that support your assertions, and which, after being read, will cause readers to come to these conclusions on their own.
-In other words: You can't just say it–you must have lived it!
+Don't just say it–you must have lived it!

 - Do not be too original in your approach.
 The personal statement is not the time to be clever, poetic, or cute.
 It is not an exercise in creative writing.
 It is an exercise in communication.
 Most officials advise that you stick to the traditional essay format.
 Trying something unusual is risky.
 Humor, if it works, can be effective--but again, it can be risky.